 Personal Model of Ethical and Effective Bio-Psycho-Social-Spiritual Assessment

-In order conduct a responsible assessment it is important to consider a holistic view of the client’s needs and functioning, by obtaining knowledge and understanding of the primary dimensions of the individual which are biological/physical, psychological/emotional, social/cultural and spiritual (Corey 2009, p.8).
+In order to conduct a responsible assessment it is important to consider a holistic view of the client’s needs and functioning, by obtaining knowledge and understanding of the primary dimensions of the individual which are biological/physical, psychological/emotional, social/cultural and spiritual (Corey 2009, p.8).
 Consequently, this evaluation will lead to carefully select the various models, techniques and strategies that would encompass the personal theoretical eclectic model of treatment.

 The therapist has the responsibility to understand the dynamics of symptom presentation and its interactions with the signs observed by the therapist during the diagnostic interview in order prevent a misdiagnosis (Nussbaum 2013, p.4).
 To ensure the ethical assessment, diagnosis and treatment of a client it is vital to conduct a comprehensive Bio-Psycho-Social-Spiritual-Assessment.